bagustris/disertasi-ser/s3_note.md

 - what is X, what is Y
 - what did you have done today, what is your plan for tomorrow

 ---
+2019-06-18:
+- Overall accuracy – where each sentence across the dataset has an equal weight, AKA weighted accuracy.
+In implementation this is the default accuracy in Keras metrics.
+- Class accuracy – the accuracy is first evaluated for each emotion and then averaged, AKA unweighted accuracy.
+In implementaion, this class accuracy can be obtained by plotting normalized confustion matrix and get the average value along diagonal line.

+---
 2017-10-09
 to be answered: